Frequently Asked Financial Aid Questions

 A: Yes!
 Whitman guarantees its merit scholarship amounts for all four years a student is at Whitman, assuming they make satisfactory academic progress towards their degree.

-A: Satisfactory academic progress means that you complete at least 66.66% of the credits you attempt each semester while earning at least a 1.7 GPA, that you maintain a minimum 2.0 cumulative GPA, and that you complete your degree within eight semesters (four years).
+A: Satisfactory academic progress means that you complete at least 66.66% of the cumulative credits you attempt while earning at least a 1.7 GPA your first semester, that you maintain a minimum 2.0 cumulative GPA in subsequent semesters, and that you complete your degree within eight semesters (four years).

 Q: Can I still work on campus if I don't receive a work study award?